MrParosk/online_courses/restful_apis/notes.md

 <h1>Welcome!</h1>
 ```

+### URL versus URI

+- URIs are identifiers, and that can mean name, location, or both.
+- The part that makes something a URL is the combination of the name and an access method, such as https://.

 ### cURL

 Curl is a popular command line tool for sending and receiving HTTP.
 At its very basic, cURL makes requests to URL's.
 Normally you want to interact with those URL's in someway.
 By default, cURL makes an HTTP GET request.